This Week at St. Columba

 Those Requesting Our Prayers for Immediate Needs:

-Dana, Bruce, Chase, Betty, Gail, Lynn, Susan, Milli, Justin, Jerry, John, Ann, Bruce, Keli, Jack, Chris, Gail, Cameron, Maggie, Eileen, Declan, John, Emily, Allison, Linda, Mary, Lisa, Ivan
+Candice, Joan, Marianne, Dana, Bruce, Chase, Betty, Susan, Milli, Justin, Jerry, Ann, Bruce, Keli, Chris, Gail, Cameron, Maggie, Eileen, Declan, John, Emily, Allison, Linda, Mary, Lisa, and Ivan and his family

 Those Who Need Our Continuing Prayers: